c0j0s/my-toolkit-collection/README.md

 ## Procedures
 __1. Prepare Raw TXT Inputs__
-As the scenario here is to create slices with Chinese and English captions, the raw txt input is been formatted to remove any unnecessary characters and create a fix Chinese after English caption format for easy processing.
+As the scenario here is to create slices with Chinese and English captions, the raw txt input will be formatted to remove any unnecessary characters and create a fix Chinese after English caption format for easy processing.

-__2. Format TXT Inpits__
+__2. Format TXT Inputs__
 Next the captions were merged to create a csv with both languges side by side such that each line represents a slide in txt form.

 __3. Generate PPT Slides__